microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/cli.md

 4. [update](#update)
 5. [delete](#delete)

-Run ``mcdev COMMAND --help`` for more information on a command.
+For more information about a command, run ``mcdev COMMAND --help``.

 ### Start

 Start Microclimate.
-This will download docker images if necessary.
+This downloads Docker images if necessary.

 ```sh
 mcdev start [OPTIONS]